HomepageHomeSecurity SystemsADT vs. Protection 1

 Smart home features

-Turns out these last two features — smart home features and customer experience — are linked.
+These last two — smart-home features and customer experience — are closely linked.
 J.D.
 Power ranks home security companies based on customer satisfaction every year.
-In the press release for 2018’s rankings, J.D.
-Power called out smart home features as the most important contributor to customer satisfaction.
+In the latest results, J.D.
+Power highlights perceived value, clear billing/terms, reliability, and mobile app experience as primary drivers of satisfaction.

 DIY vs Professional